parad0x-dep0t/gitea-source-recon-lab/design/detection_categories.md

 - Secrets → Immediate exploitation → Auth pivot
 - Endpoints → Input analysis → RCE chain
 - Paths → Traversal → Config leak → Secret reuse

+---

+## 5. Design Rule

+> If a finding does not help an attacker move forward,
+> it should not be prioritized.

+This ensures the tool remains **CTF-focused and signal-rich**.